 What do you enjoy most about your job as a researcher?

 There are so many things in life we don't understand as yet.
 Any progress toward a greater understanding as to what makes us tick is hugely important.

 What's been the highlight of your career so far?

 I once managed to sub-clone a gene from the human pubic louse; I wasn't planning to do so and to this day I have no idea how it happened.
 I guess any hope for a Nobel Prize for that is out of the question?

-Designing and making a muscle protein that fluoresced and allowed researchers to watch it in real time as this protein was made and transported to the surface of muscle cells was pretty good although less colleagues laughed than with the pubic louse result.
+Designing and making a muscle protein that fluoresced and allowed researchers to watch it in real time as this protein was made and transported to the surface of muscle cells was pretty good although fewer colleagues laughed compared with the pubic louse result.

 Who do you admire the most?